DTJF/cmakefbc/_Install.md

 ============
 \tableofcontents

-Three steps are necessary to install this package
+Three steps are necessary to install this package and test the installations by building the separate `cmake_fb_deps` tool project (Testing Build)

 -# Preparation: get working installations of the packages
   - FB compiler, and